All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Not surprisingly, this is a ‘does what it says on the tin’ sort of trim: the hair on the back and sides of the head is cut shorter than that on the top of the head.

 That’s really the only rule there is.
 The rest is down to you – or your barber – on how you want to wear it.
-Smoothed back, spiked up, buzzed on top – they all fall under the same umbrella term.
+Smoothed back, spiked up, buzzed on top – they all fall under the same umbrella term of classic short back and sides haircut.

 Will a short back and sides suit you?